Truffle Hunting in Provence

 One reviewer called it “simply awesome,” noting that the combination of learning and hands-on activity made it a memorable experience.
 Another highlighted how the dogs’ work was both entertaining and impressive, adding to the authenticity of the outing.
 Many repeat phrases like “fantastic,” “educational,” and “delicious” reinforce the overall satisfaction.

 A common thread among reviews is the warm, personable guide — often named Johann — who manages to balance informative storytelling with humor and friendliness.
-The small group size, capped at 14 people, ensures a relaxed environment where questions are encouraged, and participants can truly engage.
+The small group size, capped at 14 people, ensures a relaxed environment where questions are encouraged, and participants can engage.

 The Value of the Tour